Kutchi language: Influences from other languages

-Kutchi is a dialect of Sindhi, with which it is mutually intelligible.
+Some scholars have considered Kutchi to be a dialect of Sindhi, but the two languages are quite distinct from one another.
 Over time, it has borrowed vocabulary from Gujarati.
+The variety of Kutchi spoken in Sindh and in the Banni region of Kutch is more similar to the Lari dialect of Sindhi, whereas the Kutchi spoken in the eastern parts of Kutch has more Gujarati influence, and is slowly becoming more similar to Gujarati.

 Most Kutchis living in India are bilingual or trilingual, due to exposure to closely related neighbouring languages such as Gujarati.
 Many Pakistani Kutchis are also bilingual or trilingual; many residents of Karachi speak Kutchi.
 Its differences from neighbouring languages are more pronounced in its spoken varieties, but it has many loans from Gujarati, Marwari (a major western Rajasthani language) and Hindi-Urdu as well.
-Major Kutchi-speaking communities include Charans, Jadeja, Bhanushalis, Lohanas, Brahmins (Rajgor), Meghwals, Visa Oswal and Dasa Osval (Oshwal) Jains, followers of Satpanth, Bhatias, Patidar,Rabaris and various Muslim communities in the region, including the Muslim Kutchi Khatris, the Muslim Khojas, the Muslim Rajput-Rayma and Kutchi Memons.
+Kutchi-speakers are often part of the Charans, Jadeja, Bhanushalis, Lohanas, Brahmins (Rajgor), Meghwals, Visa Oswal and Dasa Osval (Oshwal) Jains, Ismaili Khojas (and followers of the Satpanth), Bhatias, Rabaris, Siddis, Muslim Kutchi Khatris, the Muslim Royma, and Kutchi Memons.
+The Jadeja rulers of Cutch and Rajputs of Kutch, speak Kutchi language.

-By way of emigration during the British reign many members of Kutchi communities left India / Pakistan and settled in regions of East Africa such as Kenya, Uganda, Zaire/Congo, Tanzania, and even far south as South Africa.
-The landing point of entry into Africa was in Zanzibar which was a trading post of goods between India and East Africa in the late 1800s.
-Asians in this region of Africa often adopted Swahili words and phrases into their language, producing a creole language called Kutchi-Swahili.
+During the British reign, many traders and families of the Kutchi communities left the Indian subcontinent and settled in regions of East Africa such as Kenya, Somalia, Tanzania, Uganda, Zaire/Congo, and even as far south as South Africa.
+The landing point of entry into Africa was in Zanzibar, a trading post of goods between India and East Africa in the late 1800s.
+Kutchi communities in this region often integrated Swahili words and phrases into their language, producing a creole language called Kutchi-Swahili.

+Phonology

+Consonants

+Kutchi, like other Sindhi languages, has a series of implosive consonants.
+However, its inventory is incomplete; only the bilabial and retroflex implosives are present and contrastive.

+Vowels

+Kutchi has a 10-vowel system similar to Sindhi and other New Indo-Aryan languages.
+The vowels /ɪ, ʊ, ə/ are phonetically short.